starlings-lab/wonderland/README.md

 ## Dependencies

 This project requires `node version 18.19 or higher`.
 If you have [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) installed, you can run `nvm use` to switch to the correct version.
+If you have `n` installed, you can run `n 18.19` to install the correct version.

 You can use npm, yarn, pnpm or bun to install the dependencies.
 I have used [bun](https://bun.sh/) in this project.

 Following are the other dependencies used in this project: